as43z/libpy/README.md

 - `strutils` is utility code for string related utility.
 It comes with a tokenizer.
+- `ds` is utility code for generating data structures.
+It comes with a tree module.

 More to come.

 ## How to use?

 Refer to each module to understand how to use it.
+Consult the [docs](docs/)

 ## TODO

-- [ ] Tokenizer: `tokenize` does not provide full support on recognizing _punctuation_ symbols next to ascii chains.
+- [ ] Better GTNode representation.
+Should return a string containing the node minimum representation: the hash, the parent's hash and the hashes of the children nodes.